VincentSaelzler/cookbook/_posts/2023-09-01-quinoa-lasagna.md

 ## Sautee

-*Remove the meat from the pan before adding the onion.*
+*Use the really big pot.
+Remove the meat from the pan before adding the onion.*

+🔪 100g italian beechwood smoked diced pancetta
 🔪 400g pork sausage (ideally italian, but have used sainsbury's pork and red onion ones too)
 ✅ olive oil
 ✅ few pinches of salt